Education in Lincolnshire: Bilateral school

-Sixth form provision
+Sixth-form provision

 Lincolnshire

 All five comprehensive schools in the district of Lincoln have sixth forms, no matter how badly performing the school is.
-Conversely, outside Lincoln, there are many high-performing secondary modern schools that have no sixth form.
+Conversely, outside Lincoln, many high-performing secondary modern schools have no sixth form.
 In September 2008, Grantham opened its first sixth form at a secondary modern, Stamford opened a sixth form at New College Stamford in 2007 and Spilsby's opened in September 2008.
 Since September 2008 Spalding has a mixed post-16 centre (The South Holland post 16 centre).
 Both secondary modern schools in Louth have a sixth form as do such schools in Holbeach, Sleaford, Bourne, Old Leake and Skegness.
 For secondary modern pupils, there is no sixth form in Gainsborough, Long Sutton, Horncastle (including Coningsby and Tattershall), Alford, Mablethorpe, or Caistor.
 The nearest main college for those last four towns at present for A levels would be the new Wolds College in Louth.
 In addition, since 2006, there is the new Skegness Academy, jointly run by Grimsby Institute and Boston College.